Amex Platinum Benefits: What To Do After Getting Your Card

 You’ll need to log in and manually select an airline each year.
 And while you’re generally locked into that airline for the year, you may be able to switch it up by calling American Express.
 These credits reset every calendar year.
 That means you can get up to $400 in airline credits in your first year with the card, depending on when you opened your account.

 The American Express Platinum card is a quick ticket to hotel status.
-You can instantly enroll for Gold-level status with Hilton, and Starwood Preferred Guest.
-Status with each of these loyalty programs is worth its own post.
-And with the final merger between Marriott and SPG looming Aug.
-1, more change is on the way.
+You can instantly enroll for Gold-level status with Hilton, and Marriott Bonvoy.

 Here’s a quick breakdown of what each is worth.
 Hilton Gold Status gets you 25 percent bonus points on paid stays, free upgrades when space is available, a fifth night free when staying with points and free breakfast for you and a guest.

-Meanwhile, your SPG Gold Status should crossover to Marriott Gold status when the merger takes effect Aug.
-1. That means you’ll earn a 25 percent points bonus on paid stays, upgraded internet access, space-available room upgrades and priority late checkout.
+Meanwhile, your Marriott Bonvoy Gold status allows you to earn a 25 percent points bonus on paid stays, upgraded internet access, space-available room upgrades and priority late checkout.

 You have to individually enroll for each status upgrade with your loyalty account number for the hotel brands.
 The registration generally takes a day or two to process.